open-webrtc-toolkit/owt-client-native/talk/ics/docs/ios/ios.md

 - WebRTC.framework - a framework providing WebRTC features.
 You can find its source code at https://webrtc.googlesource.com/src.
 We modified some code make it work with OpenSSL.
 - libsioclient.a - this library includes Socket.IO C++ client without TLS features.
 - libsioclient_tls.a - this library includes the Socket.IO C++ client with TLS features.
+- libsioclient_tls_no_verification.a - this library includes the Socket.IO C++ client with TLS feature, but will skip verification of server's certificate.

 Please add -ObjC to "Other Linker Flags" in the your project's build settings.